vishakhadhonde9/AWS/Session-13] Autoscaling.md

 # Vertical Scaling-
 Vertical Scaling involves increasing the capacity of a single instance or server, such as upgrading its CPU, memory, or storage.

+# Manual Scaling –
+- In Manual Scaling, the number of instances is manually adjusted.
+- You can manually increase or decrease the number of instances through a CLI or console.

+# Dynamic Scaling –
+- This is yet another type of Auto Scaling in which the number of EC2 instances is changed automatically depending on the signals received.
+- Dynamic Scaling is a good choice when there is a high volume of unpredictable traffic.